The Perfect 3 Days in Paris

 Day 1:

-Just a couple hours after landing at Charles de Gaulle, my cousin’s girlfriend picked me up, we rode into the city on the RER train (It’s blue and called ‘RER B’ – you take a lift from baggage claim at the airport to the trains, and they cost a little over €10, and will get you to the city center in 35-45 minutes).
+Just a couple hours after landing at Charles de Gaulle, my cousin’s girlfriend picked me up, we rode into the city on the RER train (the train you want to take into Paris is blue and called ‘RER B’ – you take a lift from baggage claim at the airport to the trains, and they cost a little over €10, and will get you to the city center in 35 to 45 minutes).

 Once we dropped off my things, we set out on foot.
 By all means, please take advantage of the Paris metro system if you prefer – but I wanted to move after being airborne for seven hours.